-Drama.
 Artistry.
 Creation.
-We've got it all at San Diego City College Theater.
+We've got it all at San Diego City College Theatre.

 Acting, designing, writing, building--whatever your passion, we have what it takes to provide you with the training and experience you need to pursue your dreams.
 We provide hands-on experience for actors, technicians, and writers in an active department where students learn their craft from faculty and staff who are working professionals in the industry.
 It's your passion--it's ours, too.

-In the meantime, please check out the video below to get an idea of the shows we produced in previous semesters.
-We'll be back onstage soon!
+Check out the video below to get an idea of the shows we have produced over the years.

 We offer beautiful, state-of-the-art facilities including: